microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 This works, but can this same mock also be used to pass the test if it was executing concurrently?

-Let's try it out on the following concurrency unit test.
+Go ahead and try it out on the following concurrency unit test.

 ```csharp
 [Microsoft.Coyote.SystematicTesting.Test]